reltoom/Choices-Saga/README.md

 ## Design

 Visually there was not too much to design with Choices Saga as it is a command line application.
 Although I did use slowPrint to slowly print out the story text.
 This way it is not so much text at once, possibly overwhelming the user.
+Story text is also centered, creating space both infront and behind text printed for easier reading.
 Also choosing different colors for the text was included, for better user experience.

 ### Color Scheme